adhi2k/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## Program:
 ```
 #Program to find the eigen values and eigen vectors.
-#Developed by: Balaji SK
+#Developed by: Yoga varma
-#RegisterNumber: 2305003001
+#RegisterNumber: 2305002029
 import numpy as np
 A=np.array([[4,2],[2,4]])
 values,vectors=np.linalg.eig(A)